Skip to main content

 ]

-Now, when a user clicks the Go button, we want to navigate to the page selected in the dropdown.
+Now, when a user clicks the Go! button, the app should navigate to the page selected in the dropdown.

 Use Navigate to URL to dynamically navigate to different pages in your app

-Now, when a user selects the Issue Card option from the dropdown and clicks the Go! button, the Navigate to URL action will fire with the URL set to /issue-card, navigating the user to the page with this route.
+Now, when a user selects the Issue Card option from the dropdown and clicks the Go! button, the Navigate to URL action will trigger with the URL set to /issue-card, navigating the user to corresponding page.

-For this example, let's imagine that our Dropdown options data instead was structured as:
+For this example, consider that the Dropdown options data is structured as:

 ["Issue Card", "Customers", "Customer Detail"]